ahnpj/soc-analyst-portfolio/labs/network-analysis/tcpdump/Lab01-tcpdump-packet-capture-and-filtering/Lab01-tcpdump-packet-capture-and-filtering.md

 The results showed that there were `26` number of lines, which  estimates to about 26 packets displayed by `tcpdump`, `358` total number of words printed in the `traffic.pcap` file, and `2722` total number of individual characters printed in that same file.

-**Second** I analyzed packets in `traffic.pcap` to look for the IP address of the host that asked for the MAC address of `92.168.124.137`.
+**(Step 5b)** I analyzed packets in `traffic.pcap` to look for the IP address of the host that asked for the MAC address of `92.168.124.137`.
 To do so, I ran the following command:

 `sudo tcpdump -r traffic.pcap arp and host 192.168.124.137`